fnogatz/CHR-Benchmarks/README.md

 - CHR(Java): [JCHR](https://dtai.cs.kuleuven.be/CHR/JCHR/)
 - CHR(JavaScript): [CHR.js](http://github.com/fnogatz/CHR.js)

-In addition to these systems we provide native C implementations of the given problems.
+In addition to these systems we provide native C and JavaScript implementations of most of the given problems.

 ## Problems

-The test cases are based on the paper ["CCHR: the fastest CHR Implementation, in C."](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=0296183501A05DFFD924E192B38540F3?doi=10.1.1.181.1214&rep=rep1&type=pdf) by Wuille, Schrijvers and Demoen (2007).
+The test cases are based on the paper ["CCHR: the fastest CHR Implementation, in C."](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.181.1214&rep=rep1&type=pdf) by Wuille, Schrijvers and Demoen (2007).
 The example problems are:

 - __fib__: The bottom-up calculation of the Fibonacci numbers.
 - __gcd__: The calculation of the greatest common divisor of two integers, based on the subtraction-based Euclidean algorithm.